topology-foundation/docs-drp/docs/tutorials/grid.md

 }
 ```

-Finally, in our `main` function, add the following:
+Finally, add the following to our main function:

 ```ts
 async function main() {